 Are there major differences between the city centers and the suburban condominium neighborhoods related with availability of transit service?

-In what way does the public transit availability benefit the socio-economic and demographic aspect of the study area?
+In what way does the public transit availability affect the socio-economic and demographic aspect of the study area?

-1.6.
 Significance of study